-At Fitzwilliam Clinic we offer treatment for a number of different types of skin lesions / cancers:
+At Fitzwilliam Clinic we offer treatment for a number of different types for skin lesions / cancers:

 - Skin Tumours